BR19-gh/online-store-billing-system/README.md

-##### PUT'/storeNum/&lt;int:idIn&gt;'
+##### PUT'/storeNum/'

-- This route will update the number of the store in the database using the following body and the id:
+- This route will update the number of the store in the database using the following body: